smagnuson19/Tellr-App-Backend/README.md

   newPassword
 }`

 where password is the old password and newPassword is the password you want to change it to.

+##### /api/color/\<email\>
+Methods: POST, GET

+Get returns the a dictionary with one key: color.
+Default is set to 0 and any legacy accounts will always have 0 as its color.

+Post expects a dictionary named payLoad with one key: color.
+Value is any int you want the backend to store and return in subsequent GET calls.

 ##### /api/notifications/\<email\>
 Methods: GET